At a glance

 Heavy drinking will cause dehydration, no matter what preventative strategies you are using.

-The Centers for Disease Control and Prevention (CDC) recommends that men don’t exceed two alcoholic drinks in a day and that women limit alcoholic beverages to one drink or less.
+Data published by the Centers for Disease Control and Prevention (CDC) recommends that men don’t exceed two alcoholic drinks in a day and that women limit alcoholic beverages to one drink or less.

 Know your limits and listen to your body.
 If you notice a dry mouth or other signs of dehydration, stop drinking alcohol and prioritize hydration.